theonetruejesse/daad/README.md

 ## Requirements

 - Make sure you have [uv](https://docs.astral.sh/uv/) installed.
-- Make sure you have Docker (needed for RabbitMQ) installed and running.
+- Make sure you have Docker (needed for RabbitMQ, Redis) installed and running.

 ### Keys